clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/2-secure-your-virtual-networks-azure-portal.md

 ### Multiple Choice

 What Azure service can we use to create a private connection between Azure PaaS and hosted services?

-(x ) Azure Private Link \{\{Correct.
-Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.\}\}
+(x) Azure Private Link {{Correct.
+Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.}}

-( ) Azure Service Endpoint \{\{Incorrect.
-Azure Service Endpoint provides secure and direct connectivity to Azure PaaS services over an optimized route over the Azure backbone network.\}\}
+( ) Azure Service Endpoint {{Incorrect.
+Azure Service Endpoint provides secure and direct connectivity to Azure PaaS services over an optimized route over the Azure backbone network.}}

-( ) Azure NaaS (network as a service) \{\{Incorrect.
-There is no such service as Azure NaaS.\}\}
+( ) Azure NaaS (network as a service) {{Incorrect.
+There is no such service as Azure NaaS.}}

 ### Multiple Choice

 Which tool in Azure automatically collects, analyzes, and integrates log data from your Azure resources?

-(x ) Azure Security Center \{\{Correct.
-Security Center automatically collects, analyzes, and integrates log data from your Azure resources, the network, and other connected partner solutions, such as firewall and endpoint protection solutions.\}\}
+(x) Azure Security Center {{Correct.
+Security Center automatically collects, analyzes, and integrates log data from your Azure resources, the network, and other connected partner solutions, such as firewall and endpoint protection solutions.}}

-( ) Azure Security Benchmark \{\{Incorrect.
+( ) Azure Security Benchmark {{Incorrect.
 The Azure Security Benchmark provides prescriptive best practices and recommendations to help improve the security of workloads, data, and services on Azure.
-It includes a collection of high-impact security recommendations you can use to help secure the services you use in Azure.\}\}
+It includes a collection of high-impact security recommendations you can use to help secure the services you use in Azure.}}

-( ) Azure Sentinel \{\{Incorrect.
+( ) Azure Sentinel {{Incorrect.
 Azure Sentinel is a scalable, cloud-native, security information event management and security orchestration automated response solution.
 It delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.
-It needs to be onboarded and configured to collect data from your resources in Azure.\}\}
+It needs to be onboarded and configured to collect data from your resources in Azure.}}